GM to hire 1,100 to work on self-driving car technology

 That's part of the reason GM (GM) has kept Cruise Automation operating as an standalone unit rather than moving it from California to Michigan and integrating it into GM's existing R&D operations.

-"We have a start-up in San Francisco that is truly working as a start-up but has the resources of General Motors," Barra said at the World Mobility Leadership Forum last fall.
+"We have a start-up in San Francisco that is truly working as a start-up but has the resources of General Motors," said GM CEO Barra at the World Mobility Leadership Forum last fall.

 Related: Intel in battle for driverless tech with Tesla and Nvidia